jvenkit1/paxos-go/README.md

 * Acceptor
 * Learner

-We also select a leader which acts as a distinguished proposer/learner.

-Each process communicates in the form of request-response messages.

-No two proposals are ever issues the same number.
+Each process communicates in the form of request-response messages and no two proposals are ever issues the same number.

+There are 4 types of messages used to communicate :
+1. Prepare Message: Signifies a node suggesting a particular value.
+This message is broadcasted to all nodes.
+2. Promise Message: Signifies an agreement between 2 nodes, wherein node B accepts node A's message suggesting a particular value.
+Signifies intent to recommend this value during the election.
+3. Propose Message: Once a node attains majority promises for its proposed value, it sends a Propose message to all the majority nodes, formally proposing the value.
+4. Accept Message:

+A paxos cycle begins with each node issuing a request.
+This forms the basis values for which consensus has to occur.
+We call this message a 'Prepare Message'.
+Since we follow a request response model, an acknowledgement to the Prepare message is called as a Promise message.

+Once an issued prepared message value attains majority promises, we send a proposal message.
+Upon verification of this proposal message, we finally accept/learn a particular value.

 # Implementation Notes: